Budget 2025

 A Newborn Baby Grant of €280, in addition to the first month of Child Benefit of €140, will be paid to children born on or after 1 December 2024.

-A once-off double payment of Child Benefit for each child will be paid in November 2024.
-The double payment will be €280 for each child.
-Another once-off double payment of Child Benefit for each child will be paid in December 2024.
+A once-off double payment of Child Benefit for each child will be paid on 5 November 2024.
+Another once-off double payment of Child Benefit for each child will be paid on 3 December 2024.

 Working Family Payment